 |Ranking score and category|

 Washington and Lee University is a private institution that was founded in 1749.
-It has a total undergraduate enrollment of 1,790, its setting is rural, and the campus size is 430 acres.
-It utilizes a other-based academic calendar.
-Washington and Lee University's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 14.
-Its tuition and fees are $43,362 (2012-13).
+It has a total undergraduate enrollment of 1,838, its setting is rural, and the campus size is 430 acres.
+Washington and Lee University's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 14.
+Its tuition and fees are $44,507 (2013-14).

 Washington and Lee University is located in historic Lexington, Va., three hours southwest of Washington, D.C.
-The school fields 23 NCAA Division III sports in the Old Dominion Athletic Conference.
+The school fields 24 NCAA Division III sports and most compete in the Old Dominion Athletic Conference.
 Its men’s and women’s tennis teams have both won national championships.
-There are more than 120 student organizations, including several secret societies, such as the Mongolian Minks, the Cadaver Society, and the Sigma Society.
-Approximately 75 percent of students are involved in Greek life, which comprises nearly 25 fraternity and sorority chapters.
+There are more than 120 student organizations, including several secret societies, such as the Mongolian Minks, the Cadaver Society and the Sigma Society.
+Approximately 80 percent of students are involved in Greek life, which comprises nearly 25 fraternity and sorority chapters.
 Freshmen are required to live on campus in one of four residence halls.

 Washington and Lee University has two undergraduate divisions: the College, and the Williams School of Commerce, Economics, and Politics.
 The school’s only graduate school is its highly ranked School of Law.
 The school was named after George Washington, who gave a generous endowment to the school, and Robert E. Lee, who was one of the college’s presidents following the Civil War.
-The historic tradition of the Washington and Lee Mock Convention, held every four years, has correctly predicted the presidential nominee of the party that is currently out of the White House since 1908 and has received C-SPAN coverage.
-Notable alumni include Meriwether Lewis of the Lewis and Clark Expedition, former U.S. Senator John Warner, Christian televangelist Pat Robertson, and author and journalist Tom Wolfe.
+The historic tradition of the Washington and Lee Mock Convention, held every four years, has correctly predicted the presidential nominee of the party that is currently out of the White House 19 times out of 25 attempts since 1908 and has received C-SPAN coverage.
+Notable alumni include Meriwether Lewis of the Lewis and Clark Expedition, former U.S. Senator John Warner, Christian televangelist Pat Robertson and author and journalist Tom Wolfe.